acme-networks/acme-public-docs/faq/faq_en.md

   - Disable device power saving mode or set the app to not optimize.
 - **Post-disconnection handling**:
   - According to our Privacy Policy, your real IP may be temporarily exposed when disconnected;
-  - It is recommended to immediately reconnect to the VPN to restore protection;
+  - We recommend immediately reconnecting to the VPN to restore protection;
   - If frequent disconnections occur, please try switching to other server nodes.

 ### 5.21 Why Do Some Apps Not Work Properly After Connecting to VPN?